kfiatos/nord-task/README.md

+## MY ASSUMPTIONS FOR THIS TASK
+Validation Exception handling should be moved to some Listener to clean up the controller but I didn't do it as could not make it work with
+Symfony error page for case where **country = ""**

 # Definition of challenge

 Different countries have different taxes applied when people purchase goods.
 Some countries have **Value Added Tax (VAT)**, other countries have **Goods and Services Tax (GST)**, while Canada has **Harmonized Sales Tax (HST)** and so on.